Lydiaade/Finance-App/fm-backend/README.md

 ## How to start backend
 1. Ensure docker is running
-2. Run the docker compose file, to load the database
+2. Run the docker compose file, to load the database `docker-compose up`
 3. Run the FinanceManagerApplication file

 ## Helper
 - If there are other ports open using port 8080 you must destroy them, this can easily be done by running the following command ` lsof -i :8080`